ripaclub/sphinxsearch/README.md

 SphinxQL does not support prepared statement, but [PDO drivers are able to emulate prepared statement client side](http://it1.php.net/manual/en/pdo.prepared-statements.php).
 To achive prepared query benefits this library fully supports this feature.

 ###### Note
-The `Pdo` driver supports prepared and non-prepared queries.
+The PDO driver supports prepared and non-prepared queries.
 The `Mysqli` driver does not support prepared queries.

 For both `SphinxSearch\Search` and `SphinxSearch\Indexer` you can choose the working mode via `setQueryMode()` using one of the following flags: